United For Better Health

 As the health care system continues to evolve with new technologies, programs and treatments the opportunities to help people live healthier lives have never been greater.
 “United for Better Health” aims to help WVOX listeners become actively engaged in their own health and health care so that they better understand their health plan benefits, know more about the latest trends in disease management and better understand the value of an effective, sustainable health care system.

-On December 5th we spoke with Dr. Michael Silver, cardiologist with WESTMED Medical Group about the new blood pressure guidelines recently released by the American Heart Association.
+Dr. Michael Silver, cardiologist with WESTMED Medical Group spoke with us about the new blood pressure guidelines.
 People with blood pressure readings of 130 as the top number or 80 as the bottom number are now considered to have an elevated or high blood pressure level.
 High blood pressure used to be defined as 140/90.

-This September we kicked-off our bi-monthly programming with Chuck Cerniglia, vice president of sales for UnitedHealthcare.
-Chuck suggested the following to get the most out of your health insurance plan:
+Chuck Cerniglia, vice president of sales for UnitedHealthcare suggested the following to get the most out of your health insurance plan:

 Do your research – if you have a scheduled medical procedure review your plan to be sure doctors are in-network and that you’ve chosen based on quality and affordability